 While cost is a crucial reason to rationalize your application portfolio, there are many dimensions to this overarching benefit.
 With Application Rationalization, you reduce:

 Beyond just cost benefits and curbing application sprawl, Application Rationalization is also helpful from a security and governance perspective.
 With fewer applications and more transparent documentation over your applications as a whole, you reduce your exposure to potential software vulnerabilities.
 IT efficiency is also improved because people can focus their energies on the applications that bring explicit value to the business.
-Optimizing IT spending is not only relevant in the context of a recession.
+Implementing IT cost optimization ensures that IT spending is streamlined and effective, which is not only relevant in the context of a recession.
 The resources freed by this process also mean more funds for innovation.

 Do More With Less